Medication Therapy Management

 Medication Therapy Management Program

-The MyTruAdvantage Select (HMO) and MyTruAdvantage Choice (PPO) Medication Therapy Management (MTM) Program helps you get the most out of your medications by:
+The MyTruAdvantage Select (HMO), MyTruAdvantage Select Plus (HMO), MyTruAdvantage Choice (PPO), MyTruAdvantage Choice Plus (PPO) Medication Therapy Management (MTM) Program is all about you and your health.
+The MTM Program helps you get the most out of your medications by:

 - Preventing or reducing drug-related risks